-Results described above imply that the seasonal variability of the FC transport may be partly forced by signals formed 4—7 years earlier in the eastern North Atlantic.
+Results described above imply that the seasonal variability of the FC transport may be partly modulated by signals formed 4—7 years earlier in the eastern North Atlantic.
 This delayed response of the FC to westward propagating signals corresponds to changes in the strength of the western boundary current due to baroclinic adjustments in the subtropical gyre.
-Anderson and Corry [1985a] recognized that baroclinic signals formed in the eastern North Atlantic may take years to decades to reach the western boundary.
+Anderson and Corry [1985] recognized that baroclinic signals formed in the eastern North Atlantic may take years to decades to reach the western boundary.
 In addition, they also concluded that baroclinic adjustments in the gyre forced by seasonal changes in large-scale winds were unlikely to explain the seasonal variability of the FC.
-Our analysis shows that seasonal SHA signals formed in the eastern North Atlantic may conserve their spectral characteristics while traveling across the basin, and can drive a relevant component of the FC seasonal variability upon arrival at the western boundary.
+Our analysis shows that seasonal SHA signals formed in the eastern North Atlantic may conserve their spectral characteristics while traveling across the basin, and can modulate the FC seasonal variability upon arrival at the western boundary, which corresponds to a relevant component of the total variance.

 The correlation coefficients between the FCt and SHAt for different latitudes (Figure 4b,c,d) also indicate that changes in FC transport are not just associated with westward propagating signals reaching the western boundary at 27°N, but that different latitude bands can combine, resulting in a net change in the FC transport.
+Along the U.S. coast, coherent changes in SHA were negatively correlated with the FC transport.
+These results suggest that coastally trapped waves may provide the main link between the open ocean variability associated with westward propagating signals and the modulation of the FC transport.
+For example, results from Ezer (2016) based on idealized numerical simulations showed that imposed changes in the FC flow could lead to coherent variations in the Gulf Stream transport along its the entire path, which often caused the generation of coastally trapped signals that could feedback into the FC variability.
+The interaction between westward propagating signals and the Gulf Stream may drive a similar effect, leading to the generation coastally trapped waves that can modulate the FC seasonal variability.
 To evaluate this mechanism, SHAt time-series are obtained at 80 locations along the east coast of the U.S. (Figure 6a) to quantify the percentage of the FCt variance that can be accounted for by SHAt along the coast.
 First, in order to evaluate the applicability of satellite altimetry data at the coast for the transient seasonal band, time-series of SHAt are compared to in situ sea-level data from 10 tide gauges along the east coast of U.S., which were obtained from the University of Hawaii Sea-Level Center.
 Time-series of sea-level data from tide gauges shown here are: (1) de-tided; (2) corrected for the inverse barometer effect using fields of atmospheric pressure at the surface from NCEP’s North America Regional Reanalysis; and (3) filtered for the transient seasonal band.
 Comparisons between coastal SHAt and filtered sea-level data from the tide gauges (Table 1) exhibit correlation coefficients larger than 0.7 (significant at the 99% confidence level), which indicates that altimetry derived SHAt time-series can be good proxies of coastal sea-level variability for this region for the frequency-band evaluated in this study (73—525 days).
 It should also be noted that sea-level variability along the western boundary may be caused by other processes in addition to westward propagating signals.
 Most of these processes, however, are either explicitly removed by altimetry corrections [see AVISO, 2013], or implicitly removed by using the cutoff frequencies employed in this study [see Ezer et al., 2013].